Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Okay, let's dive in!
 Ever wonder how apps talk to each other without us even knowing?
 That's where non-human identities come in, and honestly, it's a bigger deal than most people think.

-Well, they're basically digital things – like apps, machines, and automated processes – that needs their own identities to do stuff. cyberark says it best, they aren't tied to a person.
+Well, they're basically digital things – like apps, machines, and automated processes – that need their own identities to do stuff.
+CyberArk says it best, they aren't tied to a person.

-- Think api keys that lets apps connect securely.
+- Think api keys that let apps connect securely.

-- Or service accounts, which allows programs to interact--with other systems.
+- Or service accounts, which allow programs to interact with other systems.

 - Then, there's system accounts, which are used for general system administration.